orsonteodoro/oiledmachine-overlay/CONTRIBUTING.md

   - Studio audio production must never have skips or jitter.
   - Live radio or live audio production should almost never have skips or jitter.
   - Bump -O* flags that dip below movie like performance (24 FPS).
-  - The kernel uptime must be 24 hours or more.
+  - The kernel uptime must be 24 hours or more for desktop use, and 6-7 days for server use.
   - Network servers uptime must be 6-7 days or more.
   - Long processing should be -O3 except when unit tests fail or when bugs manifest.
 If a bug is encountered, the -O* should be downgraded